24sharkS/24sharkS.github.io/_posts/2020-05-30-A-minimal-package.md

 ---
 ## Testing automated conversion in reticulate and wrapper classes using R6Class.

 This blog features an attempt to try out the automated conversion of python to r data types and vice versa (enabled by convert = TRUE when importing pyopenms module).
 I have created R6 classes to wrap the corresponding pyopenms class object.
 The private section of this class contains the python object and the public section has wrapper functions for pyopenms class which make use of the python object.
 The motivation for adopting this approach was for abstraction of type conversion details and restrict the user from handling the underlying python object as much as possible.

 A limited number of pyopenms classes, with selective functions, have been wrapped to demonstrate a few common use cases like file input/output, getting spectra list of an experiment and setting or extracting the peaks (m/z and Intensity values) for a spectrum.

+### The package is hosted [https://github.com/24sharkS/ropenms](here).

+## Note on Installation
+Reticulate will automatically configure a python environment for the user when this package is loaded.
+If the user has no compatible version of python, they will be prompted to install Miniconda.
+The python dependency(pyopenms in this case) listed in Config/reticulate will be installed in an appropriate conda environment.
+The user can explicity instruct reticulate to use specific python environment having pyopenms installed by setting RETICULATE_PYTHON environment variable to a python binary, i.e. using ```Sys.setenv(RETICULATE_PYTHON = PATH)```.

 ### Class Structure
 ![class_structure.JPG]({{site.baseurl}}/_posts/class_structure.JPG)